zhuangchong/fluss/website/docs/engine-flink/reads.md

 ## Limit Read

-The Fluss source support limit read for both the primary-key table and the log table.
-It is useful to preview the latest N records in a table.
+The Fluss sources supports limiting reads for both primary-key tables and log tables, making it convenient to preview the latest `N` records in a table.

 ### Example
 1. Create a table and prepare data